zaphosting/docs/docs/vserver-windows-fs-22.md

 ---
 id: vserver-windows-fs-22
-title: VPS - Install FarmingSimulator 2022 on Windows
+title: Server - Install FarmingSimulator 2022 on Windows
 description: Information on how to install and set up a FarmingSimulator Dedicated Server 2022 on your Windows VPS and Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Farming-Simulator 2022
 ---